rafsanthegeneral/PythonProjects/encrypter/README.md

-<h4>This is a Encrypter Application </h4>
+### This is a Encrypter Application

-Hello guys .
-There is develop a simple encrypter that can encrypt your file with passwrod and you can also decrypt with same password .
+Here i develop a simple Encrypter Python Application for encrypt your data with password .

 ⚠️⚠️⚠️⚠️⚠️⚠️But For with attension⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️